-You can then load plone.i18n's configuration via your own ZCML file.
-For this, create a package which contains a configure.zcml like this:
+You can then load plone.il8n's configuration via a ZCML file.
+For this, create a file configure.zcml (or whatever name you prefer) like this:

 To load your configure.zcml on startup, you have to add a startup hook.
-For example, add a config.py to your package:
+For example, simply add the following function to your package's init.py module: